 What is a Geopark?

-The UNESCO Global Geoparks designation is the international standard recognising outstanding geology and landscapes.
+The UNESCO Global Geoparks status is the international standard recognising outstanding geology and landscapes.
+There are 218 around the globe, eight in the UK, and only two in Scotland.
 UNESCO Global Geoparks enjoy the same level of recognition as UNESCO World Heritage Sites.
-There are 195 around the globe, eight in the UK, and only two in Scotland.

-Arran Geopark is an Aspiring UNESCO Global Geopark and is currently working towards achieving accreditation from UNESCO.
+Arran Geopark is an aspiring UNESCO Global Geopark and is working towards achieving accreditation from UNESCO.

 There is a useful short guide to accompany the video that can be downloaded here.